supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab07-Passwordless-authentication-using-Auth-app.md

 ### Task 4: Validate the passwordless signin

-1. Open incognito tab, and navigate to https://portal.azure.com/
+1. Open the incognito tab, and navigate to https://portal.azure.com/

 1. On the **Sign in** page, enter the email address of the same user who had registered with phone signin.